alyssa43/RB129/Practice_Questions.md

 18. <b>When defining a class, we usually focus on state and behaviors.
 What is the difference between these two concepts?</b>

-    An object encapsulates its state within itself by the use of instance variables.
-The state of an object refers to the collection of that object's instance variables.
-When defining a class, we will want to create instance variables to hold the important data that an object of that class should have.
-Whereas, the behavior of an object is determined by the methods available to that object.
-By defining instance methods within our class, we enable specific behaviors for objects instantiated from that class.
-For example, if we define a `Dog` class and within that class, we define a `speak` instance method, we have given any object instantiated from the `Dog` class the ability to `speak` - this is considered the `Dog`'s behavior.
+    When defining a class, we may have important data that we want an object of the class to hold.
+This data represents the object's state.
+The state of an object is the collection of its instance variables.
+The behavior of an object, on the other hand, is determined by the methods available to that object.
+By defining instance methods within our class, we enable specific behaviors for instances of that class.
+For example:

+    ```ruby
+    class Dog
+      attr_reader :name

+      def initialize(name)
+        @name = name
+      end

+      def speak
+        "Ruff!"
+      end
+    end
+    ```

+    In the code above, we define a `Dog` class that has an instance variable called `@name` and an instance method called `speak`.
+This means any object instantiated from the `Dog` class will have its own unique state (the value referenced by `@name`) and the ability to `speak` (behavior).

 19. How do you initialize a new object?